Skip to Main Navigation

 STORY HIGHLIGHTS

-• The private sector is increasingly playing a role in supporting government not just in the delivery of services but through know-how and technology.
+• The private sector plays a role in supporting government not just in the delivery of services, but through know-how and technology.

-• During the Covid-19 pandemic private corporations supported government agencies in their immunization campaign efforts.
+• During the Covid-19 pandemic, some private corporations supported government agencies in their immunization campaign efforts.

-• Future governments will need to address the increasing demands and expectations the public places on them in more sustainable ways.
+• Future governments might need to address the increasing demands and expectations the public places on them through greater partnership - when it makes sense for citizens.

 Partnering with the private sector

-For example, in Canada, “a drone fleet capable of supporting several medical-related operations at a range of capabilities and costs” was successfully developed and “Procedural documents were successfully developed, tested and refined over the course of 30 missions and over 100 flights throughout southern Alberta” (Flemons et al., 2022).
-Many countries have now partnered with drone companies to deliver medical supplies of various kinds via drones, including Apian in the UK, Zipline in Ghana, and Swoop Aero in Malawi, aligning private sector capability with public sector facilitation in real world contexts and addressingcitizens’ needs.
+Many countries have now partnered with drone companies to pilot the delivery of medical supplies of various kinds via drones, including Apian in the UK, Zipline in Ghana, and Swoop Aero in Malawi, aligning private sector capability with public sector facilitation in real world contexts and addressing citizens’ needs.

-The COVID-19 crisis offers a perfect example of how the government of the future can interact with the private sector beyond simply supporting the private sector in increasingly common crises, such as the COVID-19 pandemic or, more recently, rising energy costs in many developed countries.
-The government of the future needs to closely collaborate with the private sector to increase the scope for non-state action if it is to successfully face future challenges, such as climate change, or ensuring food security.
+The COVID-19 crisis offers an example of how the government of the future can interact with the private sector beyond simply supporting the private sector in crises, such as the COVID-19 pandemic or banking collapses.
+The government of the future sometimes needs to closely collaborate with the private sector to increase the scope for non-state action if it is to successfully face future challenges, such as climate change, or ensuring food security.
 Future governments will need to address the increasing demands and expectations the public places on them in more sustainable ways.
-The private sector can be a key player in this framework if governments recognize how to use its potential and increases its scape for action.
+The private sector can be a key player in this framework if governments recognize how to use its potential and increases its scope for action.

 Blogs